Signed in as:

 I know I should get my affairs in order sooner than later, but it is so difficult to have these conversations.
 So how do I get started?

 Consider purchasing the "Here Today, Gone Tomorrow" deck of cards produced by Victoria Hospice.
-The cards are meant to be chosen randomly to help facilitate meaningful discussion and reflection in whatever environment works best for you, whether at home with friends or family or in a community setting like Death Cafes at local libraries.
+The cards are meant to be chosen randomly to help facilitate meaningful discussion and reflection in whatever environment works best for you, whether at home with friends or family or in a community setting like Death Cafes such as "Speaking of Death" in Victoria.

 What is a Representation Agreement?